ordina-jworks/ordina-jworks.github.io/_posts/2020-06-23-user-feedback-websockets.md

 >The first thing that comes to mind is, can our client not pol the state of the data from the table un till it's ready?

-When our client receives a high amount of load, and it's polling the database for the state of the data, it can put he database under unnecessary stress.
+When our client receives a high amount of load, and it's polling the database for the state of the data, it can put the database under unnecessary stress.
 Since polling is a periodically check, it is not real-time, and we want to bring feedback to our users as soon as possible.
 To let your client behave in real-time, we need push events.
 Push events can be enabled by the concept of WebSockets, this bilateral communication connects the server and the client in an open connection with each other.